 Sweet potatoes can help to reduce inflammation.

 As previously mentioned, sweet potatoes contain antioxidants like anthocyanins.
 Besides anthocyanins, which are higher in purple sweet potatoes, beta-carotene and chlorogenic acid are two other antioxidants contained in sweet potatoes.
 Antioxidants are key in reducing oxidative stress and inflammation which contribute to the development of preeclampsia during pregnancy.
 As you can see, sweet potatoes have a lot to offer us when pregnant.
+Throw some diced sweet potatoes in with your favorite leafy greens and protein to make a real antioxidant paradise.

 Sweet potatoes can be incorporated into your diet in so many ways.